 Hanukkah is awesome.
 However, it seems that each year, we hear comments that downplay its place in Jewish life.
 Even I have caught myself saying, “Actually, Hanukkah is a very minor holiday…” and “Hanukkah is not about giving gifts…” and “We only celebrate that way because of its proximity to another holiday…”

-Although Passover is wonderful, and the Talmud reveres Sukkot as “the Holiday,” neither can hold a candle (no pun intended!) to Hanukkah.
+Although Passover is wonderful, and the Talmud reveres Sukkot as “The Holiday,” neither can hold a candle (no pun intended!) to Hanukkah.
 After all, Hanukkah, also known as the Festival of Lights, has something those other Jewish holidays don’t: momentum.
-Jews, especially our kids, get excited about it.
+Jews get excited about it, especially kids and the young at heart!

 Let’s capitalize on that momentum, using it to share meaningful Jewish experiences with family and friends.
-To that end, I offer eight wonderful things about Hanukkah, one for each night, that can enhance our celebrations of this beloved holiday.
+To that end, here are eight wonderful things about Hanukkah that can enhance our celebrations of this beloved holiday.

 1. Eight delicious nights

-One of Hanukkah’s themes centers on religious freedom, reminding us to be grateful for our ability to be a distinct minority within North America.
-The rabbis of the Talmud ordained that our be publicly displayed to show we are proud to be Jewish.
+One of Hanukkah’s themes is religious freedom.
+The rabbis of the Talmud recommended that our hanukkiyothanukkiyahחֲנֻכִּיָּהNine-branched candelabra used during Hanukkah – eight branches for each night of the holiday, plus another branch (often taller, central, or more prominently displayed) for the shamash (helper) candle, which is used to light the others. be publicly displayed to show we are proud to be Jewish.
 Our candles, as detailed in the Book of Isaiah, serve as a “light to the nations” and an expression of our identity as Jews.
-They also invite our neighbors to ask about and learn the story of Hanukkah and the Jewish people.
+They also invite our neighbors to ask about the story of Hanukkah and learn about the Jewish People.

-Each night of Hanukkah offers an opportunity to engage in a Jewish activity at home.
+Each night of Hanukkah offers the opportunity to engage in a Jewish activity at home.
 Only one other holiday, Sukkot, includes a sustained ritual for more than a week!

 4. Eight thoughtful nights

 With every candle comes a chance to gather around the menorah and talk about Hanukkah’s lesson.
 With some planning, a different topic could be discussed each night.
-Whether it’s the environment, social justice, , or freedom, Hanukkah delivers eight invitations for learning.
+Whether it’s the environment, social justice, tzedakahtzedakahצְדָקָהFrom the Hebrew word for “justice,” or “righteousness;” refers to charity or charitable giving.
+May also be translated as “righteous giving.” , or freedom, Hanukkah delivers eight invitations for learning.

 5. Eight playful nights

-After the candles have been lit, we play dreidel – but if dreidel gets old, change the rules!
+After the candles have been lit, we play dreidel – but if that gets old, change the rules!
 Who can spin the dreidel the fastest, the longest, the farthest?
 Who can spin it upside down?
-You can even bring out the board games and card games, making every night of Hanukkah a family fun night.
-Whether or not your house includes children, the holiday offers a special time for all of us to rejoice in play.
+You can even bring out the board games and card games, making every night of Hanukkah a family game night.
+Whether or not your house includes children, the holiday offers a special time for all of us to rejoice in playing games.

 Everyone loves to receive gifts, but let’s not forget the satisfaction of giving them.
-Who hasn’t gotten great joy from seeing someone’s face light up when a gift strikes just the right chord?
+Who hasn’t gotten joy from seeing someone’s face light up when a gift strikes just the right chord?
 Giving feels good.
-Beyond our family and friends, Hanukkah can also be a vehicle for giving to the less fortunate.
+Beyond our family and friends, Hanukkah can also be a vehicle for giving to those in need.

 The Union for Reform Judaism has proposed that the sixth night of Hanukkah be designated as a ner shel tzedakah (candle of righteousness), reminding us to be charitable.
 Instead of giving gifts to each other, set aside that night to give to those in need.